David Villar Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The pitching staff for the Dodgers has a collective eight K/9, which ranks 24th in MLB.
+- The Dodgers pitching staff is 19th in the league with a collective 8.4 strikeouts per nine innings.

-- The Dodgers have the 16th-ranked team ERA across all league pitching staffs (4.55).
+- The Dodgers have the 13th-ranked team ERA across all league pitching staffs (4.33).

-- Dodgers pitchers combine to surrender six home runs (0.6 per game), the third-fewest in the league.
+- Dodgers pitchers combine to allow nine home runs (0.8 per game), the sixth-fewest in the league.

-- The Dodgers are sending May (1-0) to the mound to make his third start of the season.
+- The Dodgers are sending Kershaw (1-1) out for his third start of the season.

-- The right-hander last pitched on Friday against the Arizona Diamondbacks, when he tossed six innings, allowing one earned run while giving up two hits.
+- His last time out was on Saturday against the Arizona Diamondbacks, when the left-hander tossed six innings, surrendering four earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.